Elective for CS graduate students at the Technische Hochschule Nürnberg.

 Depending on the topic, they consist of programming, evaluation and/or discussion sections.

-Please submit the notebooks (including state/rendered cells) the Teams channel under Files > Assignment Submissions
+Please submit the notebooks (including state/rendered cells) the Teams channel under Files > Assignments (see schedule below).

 Pair-programming is encouraged, but everyone needs to submit an individual file.